Apology invited from the present gaovernment

 "Cannot" is a very British approach.
 I was not asking for the present government to take responsibility or offer compensation.
 I was simply asking for an acknowledgement.
 Governments automatically inherit the successes and failures of past governments.

 I will invite the new government to offer an apology in October 2020.
-Probably the same or similar answer.
+Probably I will get the same or a similar answer.

 Conscience is a very peculiar thing.
 There is no long-term escape from it.
 We might get an apology in 50 or 100 years maybe.

 That will depend on when sufficient members of the government at the time, not just the Secretary of State for Wales, will have their consciences switched on.